 Best Practices

-• Test bottlenecks before optimizing
+- Test for bottlenecks before making optimizations.

-• Measure the impact of custom macros or class extensions
+- Measure the impact of custom macros or class extensions.

 Integration with Other Laravel Components